davbom97/davbom97.github.io/_posts/2019-05-12-Single-facility-location-problem-p - Copia.md

 </div>

-Now we need to get the latitudes and longitudes for the capital cities to compute the distances,we do so using a geolocator:
+Now we need to get the latitudes and longitudes of the cities to compute the distances,we do so using a geolocator:

 ```python